DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 <img src="https://www.thesun.co.uk/wp-content/uploads/2018/08/NINTCHDBPICT000429853769.jpg" alt="ramp and stairs" height="532" />

 Note:
-Are we really solving our customers' problems?
+- Are we really solving our customers' problems?
+- Is this door now wheelchair-accessible?
+No.

 ### 5) 🔮 Customer Focus